 Strengthening hair and nails.
 It helps improve the structure and quality of hair and nails, making it a popular component in beauty supplements.

-Anticarbonate action.
-Studies show that silicon can bind with heavy metals and toxins, helping the body eliminate them.
+Anti-carbonate action.
+Studies show that silicon can bind to heavy metals and toxins, helping the body eliminate them.

 Blood sugar levels.
-Research indicates that silicon may help improve glucose metabolism, which is particularly important for people with diabetes.
+Research indicates that silicon may help improve glucose metabolism, which is especially important for people with diabetes.

 Beneficial for joints.
-Studies show that silicon may improve joint health, preventing degenerative diseases.
+Studies show that silicon may contribute to improved joint health, preventing degenerative diseases.

 Sources of Silicon